<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading"><strong>Key Benefits of In-Home Care</strong></h2>

-<p>In-home care offers seniors and families benefits beyond physical assistance, enhancing overall well-being.</p>
+<p>In-home care provides seniors and families with more than just physical help and also supports overall well-being.</p>

 <h3 class="wp-block-heading"><strong>Maintaining Independence and Comfort</strong></h3>